e1 High

 Book a Gas Safe engineer within 24 to 48 hours.
 Your boiler may be unsafe or could break down completely if left.

-Technical description: Error during start-up or operation; followed by a 3 minute venting cycle
+Technical description: Error during start-up procedure (requires 3 minute venting cycle after resolution)

 DIY fix possible